topsport-com-au/starlite-saqlalchemy/docs/dto.md

 Both `ReadDTO` and `WriteDTO` are pydantic models that have a `name` attribute.

-Neither `ReadDTO` or `WriteDTO` have a `password_hash` attribute - this is the side effect of marking the column with `dto.Mode.PRIVATE`.
+Neither `ReadDTO` or `WriteDTO` have a `password_hash` attribute - this is the side effect of marking the column with `dto.Mark.PRIVATE`.
 Columns that are marked private will never be included in any generated DTO model, meaning that in the context of the application, they are unable to be read or modified by the client.

 `ReadDTO` has an `updated_at` field, while `WriteDTO` does not.
-This is the side effect of marking the column with `dto.Mode.READ_ONLY` - these fields will only be included in DTOs generated for `dto.Purpose.READ` and make sense for fields that have internally generated values.
+This is the side effect of marking the column with `dto.Mark.READ_ONLY` - these fields will only be included in DTOs generated for `dto.Purpose.READ` and make sense for fields that have internally generated values.

 The following class is pretty much the same as